neuralmagic/deepsparse/src/deepsparse/server/README.md

 deepsparse.server --config_file config.yaml
 ```

-When the DeepSparse server is up and running, you can can send it requests via our MultiPipelineClient object:
+When the DeepSparse Server is up and running, you can can send it requests via our MultiPipelineClient object:

 ```python
 import json